 * money today is created out of nothing as debt on which riba/interest is imposed

-* in respect of newly-created national bank loans which are lent interest-free for the spreading of productive or environmental capital purpose, riba/interest – as distinct from administrative and any other essential cost – is not merely wrong and debilitative of the economy and society but is not necessary
+* riba/interest — as distinct from administrative and any other essential cost — is not merely wrong and debilitative of the economy and society but is not necessary

-* the technological capacity exists to eliminate poverty and thus continuing poverty is the fault of human institutions and practices rather than of any inadequacy of equipment or expertise.
+* the technological capacity exists to eliminate poverty.
+Therefore continuing poverty is the fault of human institutions and practices rather than of any inadequacy of equipment or expertise.

 Binary economics says that past and present then come together to create a new economics, a new politics, a new social morality, a solution to the major problems of the environment and a deepening of democracy.
 On the latter point, the political vote is far from enough.
 In a world where 25,000 people die each day from the effects of unclean water, a deepening of democracy requires not only the vote but also the proper provision of clean water, health services, housing, education and also some form of income for all individuals, including babies.

 Other consequences of binary economics include an end to economic colonialism, a diminution of the national debt, an improvement in the position of women, and policy to unite differing groups.
 Both national and individual sovereignty are upheld.